+3.11 Duties of Members.
 All Members agree, upon acceptance into the Association, to adhere to the Bylaws of the Association.

+3.12 Application for Membership.
 All applicants for Membership must submit an application form, accompanied by the initiation fee and annual dues specified in the application, to the Association’s executive staff together with the following:

 a) if Publisher Member status is being applied for, one copy each of the current and immediately preceding issue of its directory;